br-automation-com/mvDemoTrak/src/Logical/Libraries/McAcpTrak/McAcpTrakCfg.typ

-		SegmentSectorReference : STRING[250]; (*Name of the referenced sector component*) SegmentSectorDirection : McSEGSegSecDirEnum; (*Direction of the referenced sector component*) ElongationCompensation : McSEGElongationCompEnum; (*Compensation of segment elongation due to change of temperature*) StopReaction : McSEGStopReacType; (*Reaction in case of certain stop conditions*) SpeedFilter : McSEGSpdFltrType; (*Filter for actual speed calculation*) PositionControllerLagMonitor : McSEGPosLagMonType; (*Monitor the position controller lag*)
+		SegmentSectorReference : STRING[250]; (*Name of the referenced sector component*) SegmentSectorDirection : McSEGSegSecDirEnum; (*Direction of the referenced sector component*) ElongationCompensation : McSEGElongationCompEnum; (*Compensation of segment elongation due to change of temperature*) AsymmetricCurrentCompensation : McSEGAsymmetricCurCompEnum; (*Compensation of the asymmetrical load at the middle voltage caused by the current distribution*)
+		StopReaction : McSEGStopReacType; (*Reaction in case of certain stop conditions*) SpeedFilter : McSEGSpdFltrType; (*Filter for actual speed calculation*) PositionControllerLagMonitor : McSEGPosLagMonType; (*Monitor the position controller lag*)